mozilla/mozregression/docs/quickstart.md

 ![My helpful screenshot]({{ site.baseurl }}/images/mozreg.png)

-Then mozregression will go on and do the same things with inbound builds to get you the smallest possible window range for inbounds.
+Then mozregression will go on and do the same things with integration builds to get you the smallest possible window range.

 There is plenty of options for mozregression.
 See